phpbb/documentation/development/development/css_specificity.rst

 Simple changes to the way we work include, but are not limited to,

--  not using IDs in your CSS;
+-  not using IDs in your CSS
--  not nesting selectors;
+-  not nesting selectors
--  not qualifying classes;
+-  not qualifying classes
--  not chaining selectors.
+-  not chaining selectors

 **Specificity can be wrangled and understood, but it is safer just to avoid it entirely.**